25 APRIL – EUROPEAN ALPHA-1 AWARENESS DAY: European Health Made National

-- TRANSLATIONS: The Alpha-1 European Expert Group Recommendations has been made available in Danish, Dutch, German, Italian, Romanian, Spanish and Swedish.
-The following languages are coming soon: French, Polish and Portuguese.
-(See below)
+- TRANSLATIONS: The Alpha-1 European Expert Group Recommendations has been made available in Danish, Dutch, English, French, German, Italian, Portuguese, Romanian, Spanish and Swedish.

 - An instructional webinar has been created on how to more effectively use this document as you advocate in your country.
 View the video below.